Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Our main results

 Next, recalling that $V$ is countable, we define the linear space

 and then for $u\in S$ we define

-By Theorem $1.6$ (page $128$) of \cite{albeverio1990partial} and the regularity conditions imposed in Lemma \ref{thm:a_convergence}, we know that $(\sE, S)$ is a Dirichlet form.
+By Theorem $1.6$ (on page $128$) of \cite{albeverio1990partial} and the regularity conditions imposed in Theorem \ref{thm:a_convergence}, we know that $(\sE, S)$ is a Dirichlet form.
 At last, we commit a slight abuse of notation by identifying $\sE$ on $\mathcal{H}$ through the following extension: